soundpress/RulesOfNYC/docs/c20/index.rst

 *§ 21-02 Definitions.* ::

 Dealer in Second-Hand Articles.
-"Dealer in Second-Hand Articles" or "Second-Hand Dealer" means a dealer in second-hand articles as such person is defined in Section 20-264 of the New York City Administrative Code.
+"Dealer in Second-Hand Articles" or "Second-Hand Dealer" means a dealer in second-hand articles as such person is defined in § 20-264 of the New York City Administrative Code.

 Dealer Subject to Electronic Recordkeeping Requirements.
 "Dealer Subject to Electronic Recordkeeping Requirements" means a dealer in second-hand articles who deals in: (1) the purchase or sale of any second-hand manufactured article composed wholly or in part of gold, silver, platinum, or other precious metals; the purchase or sale of any old gold, silver, platinum or other precious metals; the purchase of articles or things comprised of gold, silver, platinum or other precious metals for the purpose of melting or refining; the purchase or sale of used electrical appliances excluding kitchen appliances; the purchase or sale of any used electronic equipment, computers or component parts of electronic equipment or computers; or (2) the purchase or sale of pawnbroker tickets or other evidence of pledged articles, or the redemption or sale of pledged articles, where the second-hand dealer is not a pawnbroker.